BYUComputingBootCampTests/modelTest/README.md

 It will have comments describing which parts of the test you passed.

 ### If you passed...
 Congratulations!
-You've passed the Make test, and you have been certified by the BYU Computing BootCamp to have "{Model}" Knowledge.
+You've passed the {Model} test, and you have been certified by the BYU Computing BootCamp to have "{Model}" Knowledge.
 You should receive an email with your badge contained inside.
 The Pull Request has a comment with the email that the badge was sent to, so if you didn't receive it, check to make sure you entered your email correctly.
 Show off the "{Model}" badge to potential employers, or use it with other Computing BootCamp